Creating Trackable Power In a C5 Corvette

 Initial State of the Car:

 So if I'm going to be even semi scientific about this, I'm going to need to establish a baseline.
 I consequently reached out to R-spec tuning here in the Portland Metro region to get the car on their Mustang dyno to get some numbers.
-Now, it's worth noting that the Mustang Dyno itself eads 10-14% lower than Dynojet dynos, so just bear that in mind.
+Now, it's worth noting that the Mustang Dyno itself reads about 14% lower than Dynojet dynos, so just bear that in mind when comparing these numbers to other numbers.

 Coming into this tune, the car had only the following power related modifications:

-• Ebay Air Intake with dual 3" K&N Filters above the radiator ducting
+- Ebay Air Intake with dual 3" K&N Filters above the radiator ducting, quite possibly worse than OEM.

 The modification list above is pretty inconsequential for power, but worth noting for any folks looking to compare!